Zoë Bleu: Early life, family, and education

+Career

+Although she had previously appeared in Sofia Coppola’s The Bling Ring (2013) in a minor role.
+This was followed be a small uncredited role in Mother, May I Sleep with Danger?
+(2016), and The Institute (2017).

 In 2022, she wrote a short ballet film called Mandrake.
 She recalled, "It’s inspired by the Butoh dance theatre, which was created by Kazuo Ohno [and Tatsumi Hijikata] in the 1960s in Japan."
 That same year, she appeared in Signs of Love; alongside her mother, she played a deaf woman named Jane.
 Prior to the movie, she took acting classes for a few months, which is something she hadn't done since high school.

 Thanks to this supporting role, as Jena, Johannes Boesiger noticed Bleu and offered her a part in his upcoming film Fly Little Bird (TBA).
 She then flew to London, where she learned to sing and formed her own band, L’Espiral.
 During one of her performances, Luc Besson happened to be in the audience.
 The director had no idea who she was and after the concert, Besson invited her to audition for the role of Dracula film.
 Without hesitation, she began preparing her lines and took part in numerous screen tests.
 Around the same time, she decided to move to Paris.
 Upon her arrival, she went straight to the Sacré-Cœur and prayed to "anyone up there [who] is listening" to let her get a job in France, and a few weeks later, Luc called to confirm that she had the role.
 Besson recalled.
 It was only once filming began that Besson discovered Bleu’s connection to Arquette, saying "Talent runs in the family, she has the DNA and she’s worked hard."
-In 2025, the film titled Dracula: A Love Tale was released in theaters in France on July 30, 2025, with Bleu playing the dual role of Elisabeta/Mina Murray, the tragically deceased wife of Vlad/Dracula, and the young woman he finds in 19th-century Paris.
+In 2025, the film titled Dracula was released in theaters in France on July 30, 2025, with Bleu playing the dual role of Elisabeta/Mina Murray, the tragically deceased wife of Vlad/Dracula, and the young woman he finds in 19th-century Paris.

+Her performance in Luc Besson’s Dracula is widely noticed.
+On social media, several sequences from the film go viral and spark trends highlighting, in particular her acting performance.
+The press, which is divided in its overall assessment of the film, unanimously praises her performance as “captivating", alongside those of Caleb Landry Jones, Christoph Waltz, and Matilda De Angelis.